 Pain vs. Discomfort

 When you head out for your practice sessions, lace up your running shoes and watch for pain.
 It’s OK to have some discomfort and maybe a little bit of annoying pain.
 If it’s a pain that stops you from running, walk it out for 4 or 5 minutes, then try running again.
 If that feels fine, you just needed a little break.
 Still feeling pain?
 Stop running for the day.
-See a physical therapist about any pains you feel consistently on your runs.
+If the pain persists, it might be better to consult an athlete recovery center to get the help you need.

 “Most people can tell if they need a break and if no one’s watching, they’ll take it,” Yuen said.